 Now, let us know the common reasons for the SIM card not provisioned error.
 It could often appear randomly even though every aspect of the internet and network is good.

-It may be the process of porting gone wrong that causes network troubles and SIM card not provisioned error on your iPhone.
+It may be the porting process that went wrong, causing network troubles and a SIM card not provisioned error on your iPhone.

-Missing carrier updates can cause network troubles, including the SIM not provisioned error.
-If the SIM card is not inserted properly in its slot, it will disrupt the device from connecting with the tele carrier signal.
+Missing carrier updates can cause network troubles, including the โSIM not provisionedโ error.
+If the SIM card is not inserted properly in its slot, it will prevent the device from connecting with the tele carrier signal.

 Here are the various troubleshooting tips you can implement to make the SIM work again and establish connectivity with the service provider.